 - Bring copies of your resume to hand out.
-Business cards may be helpful have – be sure to also collect one from each representative you speak with.
+Be sure to ask for a business card from each representative you speak with.

 - Check CyHire under the ‘Events’ tab to find out which employers will be at the career fair and research them ahead of time.

 - Always begin with a smile and a handshake when you introduce yourself.
 For example: “Hello, my name is ______ and I’m looking to utilize my skills in ______, ______, and ______.”
-Then, show them you are prepared!
+Then, come prepared with questions!